AI Laws in Wyoming (WY)

 Wyoming's non-legislation on AI means the Wyoming Attorney General office has discretion to apply no comprehensive state privacy statute to AI-driven consumer harms as they arise.

 Federal law still governs Cross-Sector AI in Wyoming primarily through FTC Section 5 (15 USC 45) and NIST AI RMF 1.0.
-Adjacent federal authorities include Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); California Consumer Privacy Act (CCPA) / California Privacy Rights Act (CPRA) (CA Civil Code §§ 1798.100-1798.199); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679).
+Adjacent federal authorities include Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679); Section 508 / ADA Title III (Digital Accessibility) (29 U.S.C. § 794(d); 42 U.S.C. § 12181).
 Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (enforced by Federal Trade Commission; NIST) applies to saas platforms handling personal/financial data via ai must implement nist csf security standards: identify, protect, detect, respond, recover.
 Penalty exposure: ftc civil penalties up to $100,000/violation; private litigation for data breaches.
 FTC Operation AI Comply (Sep 2024) targeted five companies across sectors.

 The federal and neighboring-state framework that governs your AI operations.
-Cross-Sector operators in Wyoming operate under a federal-dominant framework anchored by FTC Section 5 (15 USC 45) and NIST AI RMF 1.0, with adjacent authorities Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); California Consumer Privacy Act (CCPA) / California Privacy Rights Act (CPRA) (CA Civil Code §§ 1798.100-1798.199); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679).
+Cross-Sector operators in Wyoming operate under a federal-dominant framework anchored by FTC Section 5 (15 USC 45) and NIST AI RMF 1.0, with adjacent authorities Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679); Section 508 / ADA Title III (Digital Accessibility) (29 U.S.C. § 794(d); 42 U.S.C. § 12181).
 FTC Operation AI Comply (Sep 2024) targeted five companies across sectors.
 The practical risk they have to price in is cross-sector FTC Section 5 exposure and state UDAP liability, and the bellwether signal to monitor is NIST AI RMF 1.0 (Jan 2023) is cited as the federal baseline across 30+ agency guidance documents.
-Colorado -- SB 205 — AI Consumer Protection sets the de-facto regional floor.
-Wyoming legislature has considered blockchain and data studies but no AI-specific bill has advanced.
+Colorado -- SB 24-205 — Colorado AI Act (amended 2026 by SB 26-189) sets the de-facto regional floor.
+Wyoming enacted a narrow synthetic-media/AI-harms law (HB 102, 2025) covering nonconsensual synthetic sexual material and AI developer liability, but its blockchain-and-technology select committee set aside broader AI-governance bills, citing free-speech concerns.
 Use this as a starting point; sector pages on this site go deeper into industry-specific obligations.

 With 11-50 employees you can justify a half-time compliance lead and part-time external counsel on retainer.
 Small-stage Cross-Sector operators should deploy a named compliance lead, formal AI inventory, quarterly bias spot-checks, and a documented escalation path, with semi-annual internal audit with annual external review and ownership resting with a designated AI compliance lead reporting to the CEO. small-business budgets ($50K-$250K) justify a compliance lead plus a GRC tool such as Credo AI, Fairly, or Holistic AI.
 For Cross-Sector specifically, the sharpest exposure to manage is cross-sector FTC Section 5 exposure and state UDAP liability.
 Given Wyoming's concentration in energy, mineral extraction, and agricultural operations, oil/gas monitoring algorithms and ranching decision-support systems deserve priority in your AI inventory.